 Petit juries, also known as trial juries, decide both criminal and civil cases.
 In a criminal case, a petit jury decides whether the Government has proved beyond a reasonable doubt that the defendant committed the crime as charged.
 In a civil case, a petit jury decides whether the plaintiff establishes with evidence that is more likely than not, known in legal terms as preponderance of the evidence, that the defendant injured the plaintiff in some way that requires appropriate compensation.
 This is a much lower standard of proof than in a criminal trial since no party’s freedom is at issue in a civil matter.

 Learn about the types of cases heard in federal courts.

 - Petit juries are comprised of 6-12 people.

 - Trials are generally public, but jury deliberations are private.

-A grand jury is presented with evidence from the U.S. attorney, the prosecutor in federal criminal cases.
-The grand jury determines whether there is “probable cause” to believe the individual has committed a crime and should be put on trial.
-If the grand jury determines there is enough evidence, an indictment will be issued against the defendant.
+A grand jury focuses on preliminary criminal matters only and assesses evidence presented by a prosecutor to determine whether there is “probable cause” to believe an individual committed a crime and should be put on trial.
+If the grand jury determines there is enough evidence, an indictment will be issued against the individual.

 - Grand jurors generally serve up to 18 months, but can serve for up to 24 months, if an extension is granted by a judge.

 - Grand jurors consider multiple cases over the course of their term of service.